 William and Saundra Stout were raised in neighboring, close-knit towns in Washington County (Sandy in Ellsworth and Bill in Bentleyville) during the Baby Boom era.
 Sandy’s dad was a coal miner, and Bill’s, as the founder of Atlas Railroad Construction, was a school-teacher-turned-businessman.
 Both had stay-at-home mothers.
 Part of the mindset of their parents’ generation was the idea that through hard work and a quality education, their children could do a little better in life than they did.

 Bill graduated from Washington & Jefferson College with a liberal arts degree.
-Sandy earned both her bachelor’s and master’s degrees from California University of Pennsylvania and later attended the University of Pittsburgh, where she earned a doctorate in administration and policy studies, her certification in curriculum supervision, and both a principal’s and a superintendent’s letter of eligibility.
+Sandy earned both her bachelor’s and master’s degrees from California University of Pennsylvania (now PennWest California) and later attended the University of Pittsburgh, where she earned a doctorate in administration and policy studies, her certification in curriculum supervision, and both a principal’s and a superintendent’s letter of eligibility.